arpowe11/site-sense-ai/README.md

 ## 🧪 Demo
-To see the first version demo of the AI visit [Site Sense AI](https://sunsigndesigns.com/sitesense-ai/)
+To see the most recent version demo of the AI visit [Site Sense AI](https://sunsigndesigns.com/sitesense-ai/)

 ## 🔒 License